 Toy Poodles are intelligent so training them is relatively easy.
 Positive reinforcement in the form of treats and toys is your best option for training this breed.
 As with any other dog, starting early is your best bet if you want a well-trained Toy Poodle when he or she reaches adulthood.

 A Toy Poodle might be miniature, but they still need daily grooming sessions to keep them healthy, looking great, and happy as well.
 Brush your Toy Poodle every day, or at least every other day, to avoid painful matting and to keep their fur silky and fluffy.
 You might also want to take your Toy Poodle to the groomer regularly to be pampered and groomed.

 As with all breeds, you need to be on the lookout for a few serious and minor health conditions.
 Those will be listed below.

-If you notice any symptoms of the above conditions in your Toy Poodle, it’s best to get him to the vet right away from a diagnosis and possible treatment options.
+If you notice any signs of the above conditions in your Toy Poodle, it’s best to get them to the vet right away for a diagnosis and possible treatment options.

 Male vs. Female